Where can I buy a signed copy?

 What’s your advice for aspiring writers?

-Man Booker winner Anne Enright once said that the first 12 years are the hardest.
+Booker Prize winner Anne Enright once said that the first 12 years are the worst.
 That certainly rings true!
 In all seriousness, writing isn’t an easy career choice.
 I have a fairly long answer about this on Goodreads, so do check it out there.

 What’s the best advice you’ve ever received?

-When I was about 12 years old, one of my older sisters told me a quote she had heard at work.
-It sounds trite now, but it was eye opening then.
+When I was about 12 years old, one of my older sisters told me a quote she’d heard at work.
+It sounds trite now, but it was eye-opening then.
 I can’t remember it verbatim, but it was something like ‘confidence is like a swan: on the surface, it is smooth and elegant but, underneath, it thrashes furiously’.
-I was a fairly confident child (being the sixth of eight siblings) but this taught me that I could walk through worlds that weren’t my own.
+I was a fairly confident child (being one of eight siblings) but this taught me that I could walk through worlds that weren’t my own.